EvernodeXRPL/evernode-sdk/hpdevkit/index.md

 npm install
 npm start
 ```
-The above 'npm start' will build and deploy the nodejs smart contract into a HotPocket cluster running in your machine.
+The above 'npm start' will build and deploy the NodeJs smart contract into a HotPocket cluster running in your machine.
 It will also start printing console output from the HotPocket instance.
 You can press ctrl+C to exit from monitoring HotPocket console output.
 HotPocket instance will continue to run even after you exit the monitoring console.

 ### Viewing logs
 You can re-enter into the monitoring console with `hpdevkit logs 1` with `1` being the HotPocket instance number you want to monitor.